-Class G shares are only available to investors having entered into an appropriate agreement with the Management Company or one of its affiliates.
+Class G shares are only available to Institutional investors in the UK market who have entered into an appropriate agreement with the Management Company or one of its affiliates.

 Class N shares are only available to (i) clients of financial intermediaries or platforms in the context of a fee-based investment management agreement, (ii) clients of financial intermediaries or platforms in the context of a fee-based independent investment advisory agreement, (iii) clients of financial intermediaries or platforms in the context of an agreement for the provision of other investment services in the frame of which the financial intermediary or the platform may not benefit from inducements due to applicable law or to the terms of the agreement, or (iv) other investors as may be determined by the board of directors or the management company, at their sole discretion.